Renzo Sheput

-Renzo Santiago Sheput Rodríguez (born 8 November 1980 in Lima, Peru) is a retired Peruvian footballer of Croatian descent, who played as an attacking midfielder.
+Renzo Santiago Sheput Rodríguez (born 8 November 1980) is a Peruvian former professional footballer who played as an attacking midfielder.

 Career

-Renzo Sheput started playing with Deportivo Zúñiga at the age of 7.
+Renzo Sheput was born in Lima, Peru.
+He started playing with Deportivo Zúñiga at the age of 7.
 He was promoted to the first team of the club which played in the Second Division.
 In 1998, he tried out for Sporting Cristal and was immediately signed.
 He started playing in the U-20 team for Sporting Cristal.

-Due to his good performances with the U-20 team, head coach Juan Carlos Oblitas promoted him to the first team in the month of September, 1999.
+Due to his good performances with the U-20 team, head coach Juan Carlos Oblitas promoted him to the first team in the month of September 1999.
 In 2001, he was loaned out to Union Minas for the first half of the year.
 He has also played for Universidad San Martín, Coronel Bolognesi FC, Alianza Atletico, Deportivo Municipal, La Equidad, and Juan Aurich.

 On 22 November 2019, 39-year old Sheput announced his retirement from football.